The University has historically provided a safe environment for minors (persons under the age of 18) and is committed to continued vigilance.

 - are under the direct supervision of a program staff member who has successfully completed a background check, and

-- represent that they are not on the sex offender registry.
+- represent in an accessible format indicating that they are not on the sex offender registry.

-The cost of the criminal background checking will be charged to the requesting unit(s) and shared, as appropriate, when a program is sponsored by more than one University department or unit.
+The cost of the background check will be charged to the requesting unit(s).

-Program staff who are required to have a background check must also complete a University-wide web-based training course prior to participating in activities with minors.
-The course will cover, at a minimum, abuse awareness, safeguards for minors, and mandatory reporting requirements.
-Individual programs may choose to provide additional training in these areas.
+Program staff who are required to have a background check must also complete a University-wide web-based training course called Safety of Minors, found in Training Hub, prior to participating in the Program for minors.
+Non-University staff may create an account using their personal email address on the Training Hub in order to complete the training.
+The course includes abuse awareness, safeguards for minors, and mandatory reporting requirements.
+In addition to the Safety of Minors training, program leaders must also complete the Campus Security Authority (CSA) training per the Clery Act.
+Individual programs may choose to provide additional training.
 Completion of this training is required, at a minimum, every three years.

 D. Health and Safety